sghuang19/cs203b-fa20/project-report.md

 For Strassen algorithm, the time complexity is O(n^(\lg7)).
 For a two order matrix multiplication, we need to spend 8*(2^3) with Obvious matrix multiplication algorithm but we just need 7*(2^(\lg7)) by using Strassen's algorithm.
 The time complexity is decreased.
 But the space complexity of Strassen algorithm may be increased since the more spaces are needed to save the submatrix.

-After Strassen came up with this algorithm, more and more optimized algorithms were proposed by different people (**Cite**).
-But in this project, we will focus on the Strassen algorithm.
+After Strassen came up with this algorithm, more and more optimized algorithms were proposed by different people.
+For examples, Pan's algorithm was proposed in 1981 which time complexity is decreased to $O(n^{2.494})$ .
+Later, Andrew Stothers proposed a new algorithm in his paper in 2010 which time complexity is $O(n^{2.374})$.
+Then in 2014, François Le Gall simplied Stanford's algorithm and the Time complexity was decreased to $O(n^{2.3728639})$ that is the most optimized algorithm for matrix multiplication.(**Cite**)
+In this project, we will focus on the Strassen algorithm.
 We will apply it to higher order matrix multiplication and discuss more details about it.

 ---